AramZS/steal-the-internet/src/slides/11-01-archivebox.md

 You can use ArchiveBox to archive groups of pages, whole sites, [sitemaps](https://developers.google.com/search/docs/crawling-indexing/sitemaps/overview) or [RSS feeds](https://en.wikipedia.org/wiki/RSS).
+It also makes copies of videos with [yt-dlp](https://github.com/yt-dlp/yt-dlp).

 You can also make a copy of the files it creates.